Wiki · Individual Player · Last reviewed June 15, 2026

 Safe Superintelligence

-In June 2024, Sutskever, Daniel Gross, and Daniel Levy announced Safe Superintelligence Inc. The company's public statement describes building safe superintelligence as the most important technical problem of the time and frames SSI as the company's mission, name, and product roadmap.
+In June 2024, Sutskever, Daniel Gross, and Daniel Levy announced Safe Superintelligence Inc. The company's public statement frames safe superintelligence as its mission, name, and product roadmap, and says the company will pursue one goal and one product.
 Its stated premise is a single-focus lab with no ordinary product cycle distracting from safe superintelligence.

 The SSI model is unusual even inside the frontier AI ecosystem.
 Instead of beginning with consumer products, enterprise APIs, or public model releases, it centers a future capability goal and treats safety and capability as coupled technical problems.
-Later reporting said the company attracted very large investments despite limited public detail about products, revenue, or research outputs.
+That premise should be described as SSI's claim, not as an external verification that safety is ahead of capability.

 Governance Significance